Lazy-Solutions/AdvancedSceneManager/guides/Scene manager window.md

+# Scene manager window

 The scene manager window is the front-end for ASM.
 It can be used to manage collections, scenes, and behavior of ASM.

 ![](../image/scene-manager-window.png)

-The scene manager window can be opened through:\
+The scene manager window can be opened through:

 ![](../image/scene-manager-menu.png)

-# Main view
+## Main view
 ### Header

 ![](../image/scene-manager-window-header.png)